 The University of Mary Washington offers a state-approved undergraduate certificate in Geographic Information Science.
 Known as the GISC, it is available to currently enrolled undergraduate students just like a minor – and to non-degree-seeking professionals as a stand-alone program.

-The Geographic Information Science certificate at The University of Mary Washington addresses the growing demand for GIS-trained personnel in today’s working world.
-Built on a vision combining core theory with real-world applications to provide a state-of-the-art, GIS educational experience the certificate introduces students to a wide array of critical core functions in ArcGIS.
+Geographic Information Science is a continuously growing field with many opportunities in the northern Virginia-Washington, DC metro area, and along the I-95 corridor.
+This certificate addresses the demand for personnel trained in GIS.
+It adds a professional skill to any major.
+Built on a vision combining core theory with real-world applications to provide a state-of-the-art GIS educational experience, the certificate introduces students to a wide array of critical core functions in ArcGIS.

 Completion of the certificate can lead to the GIS Professional (GISP) certification, which requires GIS field experience in addition to the course work.
 The credential, offered by the independent, non-profit GIS Certification Institute, recognizes individuals for having met specified standards for professional practice and ethical conduct.
-For more information, visit www.gisci.org.
+For more information, visit www.gisci.org

 For more information about the certificate program, contact: